-New York Sports Club trolls Equinox over fallout surrounding owner Stephen Ross’ ties with Donald Trump
+New York Sports Club trolls Equinox over fallout surrounding owner Stephen Ross’s ties with Donald Trump

 — Natasha Rothwell (@natasharothwell) August 7, 2019

 Equinox has since tried to distance itself from the fallout, stating in an Instagram post that “Equinox and SoulCycle have nothing to do with the event and do not support it . . .
 Mr. Ross is a passive investor and is not involved in the management of either business.”
-Many were quick to point out that membership money does, in fact, still line Ross’ pockets, regardless of whether he’s in on day-to-day business decisions.
+Many were quick to point out that membership money does, in fact, still line Ross’s pockets, regardless of whether he’s in on day-to-day business decisions.

 Given the online furor and a press release fumble, it was only a matter of time before competing brands took their shot.